mp-se/espframework/README.md

     [How to work with AsynWebServer](https://github.com/me-no-dev/ESPAsyncWebServer)

-    All web pages will be embedded into the binary so they will not consume any space on the file system and it also ensure that the right html files are included.
+    All web pages will be embedded into the binary so they will not consume any space on the file system and it also ensure that the right files are included.

-    There are a number of html pages included by default and you can add as many pages as you want (or whats fit into memory).
-    * Index.htm (Main page)
+    This version is targeted at using VueJS as the UI base and is predefined to deliver the following files:
-    * Config.htm (For configuration/settings)
+    * index.html
-    * Upload.htm (For manually uploading new firmware)
-    * About.htm  (About page)
+    * app.js.gz
-    * Serial console
+    * app.css.gz

-    The example files uses jquery and bootstrap but you can choose to customize these in any way that you want.
+    See the example project https://mp-se/espframework-ui.

 3. **Configuration**